multiversx/mx-docs/docs/developers/developer-reference/rust-testing-framework.md

 }
 ```

 The main object you're going to be interacting with is the `BlockchainStateWrapper`.
-It basically holds the entire (mocked) blockchain state at any given moment, and allows you to interact with the accounts.
+It holds the entire (mocked) blockchain state at any given moment, and allows you to interact with the accounts.

 As you can see in the above test, we use the said wrapper to create an owner account, two user accounts, and the Crowdfunding smart contract account.